dmichaels/public/books/toread.md

 1. <a href="https://www.amazon.com/Give-People-Money-Universal-Revolutionize/dp/1524758779/" target="_top">Give People Money (Annie Lowrey)</a>
 1. <a href="https://www.amazon.com/Jerusalem-Biography-Simon-Sebag-Montefiore/dp/0307280500/" target="_top">Jerusalem (Simon Sebag Montefiore )</a>
 1. <a href="https://www.amazon.com/Ordinary-Men-Reserve-Battalion-Solution/dp/0062303023/" target="_top">Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland (Christopher R. Browning)</a>
+1. <a href="https://www.amazon.com/gp/product/0399184139/" target="_top">But What If We're Wrong?: Thinking About the Present As If It Were the Past (Chuck Klosterman)</a>
 1. <a href="https://www.amazon.com/Second-After-John-Matherson-Novel/dp/0765356864/" target="_top">One Second After (William R. Forstchen)</a>
 1. <a href="https://www.amazon.com/Stalin-Waiting-1929-1941-Stephen-Kotkin/dp/0143132156/" target="_top">Stalin: Waiting for Hitler, 1929 - 1941 (Stephen Kotkin)</a>
 1. <a href="https://www.blackstonelibrary.com/stalin-volume-iii?sp=412295" target="_top">Stalin: Volume III (Stephen Kotkin)</a>